14 December 2025

 Time: 6pm

-The ninth lecture in a series inspired by T. S. Eliot’s impact on modern literature.
+The tenth lecture in a series inspired by T. S. Eliot’s impact on modern literature.

-Presented at the Abbey Theatre since 2016 and inspired by Eliot’s legacy and impact on modern literature, previous speakers include Paul Muldoon, Steven Pinker, Samantha Power, Sean Scully, Edna O’Brien, Es Devlin, Sally Rooney, and Jeanette Winterson.
+Presented at the Abbey Theatre since 2016 and inspired by Eliot’s legacy and impact on modern literature, previous speakers include Paul Muldoon, Steven Pinker, Samantha Power, Sean Scully, Edna O’Brien, Es Devlin, Sally Rooney, Jeanette Winterson, and Ralph Fiennes.

 #TSEliotLecture